NeilWJames/simple-taxonomy-refreshed/docs/addmod.md

 # Add/Modify a Taxonomy

 **Note.
-To define a taxonomy uses the first seven panel.
+Defining a taxonomy uses the first seven panels.
 There are an additional four panels used for defining additional uses of the taxonomy.
 These four panels are available to both custom taxonomies and external ones.**

 The main purpose of the plugin is to be able to set the very many parameters available to the user when defining a Taxonomy.